arunkumar2003-ak/intelligent-pdf-chatbot/README.md

 ## Overview

-An AI-powered PDF Chatbot that allows users to upload PDF documents and ask questions in natural language.
-The chatbot extracts text from uploaded PDFs and generates context-aware responses using the Gemini API.
+The Intelligent PDF Chatbot is an AI-powered application that allows users to upload PDF documents and ask questions about their content.
+The system extracts text from the uploaded PDF and uses Google's Gemini API to generate relevant answers based on the document information.

+This project was developed using Python, Streamlit, and PyPDF to create a simple and interactive chatbot experience.
+It helps users quickly understand and retrieve information from PDF documents without manually reading the entire file.

 ## Features